-Good vision is important for a child’s physical, social and educational development.
-1 in 4 children suffer from undetected vision problems, so it is important to look for signs of the most common eye conditions in children:
+Children’s vision problems can have a negative impact on a child’s physical, social and educational development.
+1 in 4 children (1) suffer from undetected vision problems, so it is important to look for signs of the most common eye conditions in children:

 Convergence insufficiency is a condition in which the individual has difficulty keeping both eyes turned in to point in the same position when they are doing close work (eg reading, writing, and computer work).